1. Why has the University cancelled Convocation ceremonies for 2020 and Spring 2021?

 Parchments, the legal document embossed with the University seal and the graduate’s name and degree, will be couriered after the degrees have been conferred.

 Once the diploma has been shipped, you will receive an email from the courier via your UTOR account email with the consignment/tracking number.
 Your diploma delivery is insured against loss and damage.
 There will be special arrangements to confirm every recipient has received their diploma.
-Details are forthcoming but may included having the courier wait to visually confirm delivery.
+Details are forthcoming but may included having the courier wait to visually confirm delivery if signatures cannot be obtained.

 More details will follow from the Office of Convocation and posted on the Office of Convocation main page.